 abortion to children, promoting peer-to-peer sex ed or sexual rights advocacy, undermining traditional values and beliefs, undermining

-parents or parental rights and referring children to harmful resources (comprehensivesexualityeducation.org).
+parents or parental rights and referring children to harmful resources (see comprehensivesexualityeducation.org).

-See here for reviews of many of the Washington State approved programs.
+See here for harm analyses of many of the Washington State approved programs,

 Will you as a